Scaffolds and Generalized Integral Galois Module Structure: Purely inseparable extensions

 \begin{remark} In the present purely inseparable situation, the convention adopted by \eqref{first-p-adic} where integers $0\leq a<p^n$ are expressed $p$-adically as $a=\sum_{i=1}^na_{(n-i)}p^{n-i}$ (and thus necessarily $X_i=x^{p^{n-i}}$ and $\Psi_i=D_{p^{n-i}}$) may seem awkward.
-So it is worth pointing out that we adopted this convention because scaffolds arose first in the setting of Galois extensions and in that setting it is natural to label the $i$th ramification number with the subscript $i$. \end{remark}
+So it is worth reiterating that we adopted this convention because scaffolds arose first in the setting of Galois extensions and in that setting it is natural to label the $i$th ramification break with the subscript $i$. \end{remark}

 To complete the proof of Theorem \ref{insep} we now define an $\mathcal{A}(n)$-scaffold on $L/K$ with $b$ as its sole shift parameter.
 This means, following Definition 2.3, that we need two sets of elements: elements $\lambda_t \in L$ for all integers $t$ with $v_L(\lambda_t) = t$, and elements $\Psi_k \in \mathcal{A}(n)$ for $1 \le k\le n$.
 But since the shift parameters are all the same, we can simplify notation.
 From \eqref{eub}, we see that $\eub(s)=bs$.
 Let $a$ be an integer with $ab \equiv -1 \pmod{p^n}$.
 Thus for $t\in\mathbb{Z}$, $\eua(t)$ can be more easily understood as the least non-negative residue of $at$ modulo $p^n$.
 For each $t$ in $\mathbb{Z}$, define $f_t$ by